In loading...

 Image

-Enkaku-ji Temple, a national treasure in Kamakura, is a representative architecture of the Zen sect style of the Muromachi period.
-Here, a group consisting of a total of 66 members supporting the eaves is displayed in a decomposed form.
+Enkaku-ji Temple Shariden, a national treasure in Kamakura, is a representative architecture of the Zen sect style of the Muromachi period.
+Here, a braid composed of a total of 66 members supporting the eaves is displayed in a decomposed form.
 In addition, you can see how these are assembled in CG.

 Image

-This is a wooden structure model with a roof exhibited from the National Museum of Nature and Science.
-The model of the braid is based on the Tohmaji East Pagoda (national treasure, late Nara period), and the roof model is based on the three-storied pagoda (national treasure, Kamakura period).
+This is a wooden structure model of the roof and a wooden structure exhibited by the National Museum of Nature and Science.
+The braid model is based on the Taimadera east pagoda (national treasure, the end of the Nara period), and the roof model is based on the Myotsuji triple pagoda (national treasure, Kamakura period).

 Image

 A work by Kenji Suda, a living national treasure.
-You will be fascinated by the beautiful mokume.
+You will be caught by the beautiful heather eyes.
 The corners are actually assembled with complex hands.
 You can also see Mr. Kenji Suda's commentary on YouTube.

 Image

-It is a kumiko folding screen that expresses the mountains of Shinshu by building wood without using any hardware or paint.
-Please take a look at the elaborate skills of Japanese fittings craftsmen at the venue.
-You can also watch a commentary video by Setsuo Matsubayashi of the Sakae fittings craft that was also produced on YouTube.
+It is a Kumiko folding screen that expresses the mountains of Shinshu by combining trees without using any hardware or paint.
+Please take a look at the elaborate skills of Japan's leading fitting craftsmen at the venue.
+You can also see a commentary video by Mr. Setsuo Matsubayashi of the prospering fitting craft made here on YouTube.

 Image